tobek/laminae/notes.md

 - something pretty futuristic, but not described as such
 - they worship a god who is crazy but they love it
 - war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history XEX
-- something where everything is like a play, or all interactions are formulaic - NGP or NGD?
+- something where everything is like a play, or all interactions are formulaic - NGP probably
+    + like a drama?
     + greek stock characters/jungian archetypes etc
     + and/or where you are assigned a ritual role in a play, and learning that role is therapeutic - NGC?
         * Like thinking about how an actor with a very short role might still deeply flesh out history and mindset of char to play it well.
 It goes deeper